idkr-client/idkr/README.md

 Please include details about the bug and your platform in the bug report.

 ## Running/Building From The Source Code
-Pre-built releases are cool but you may want to use latest features/bugfixes or maybe binaries for your platform is not provided.
+Pre-built releases are cool but you may want to use latest features/bugfixes.
 This is a simple tutorial to get the source code, install dependencies, and run or build the client.

 ### Requirements